MS Excel Tutorial

 To change the worksheet views, locate and choose the desired worksheet view command in the bottom-right corner of the Excel window.

 To use a Zoom control, click and drag the slider.
 The number to the right of the slider reverse the zoom percentage.
+It presents at the bottom right corner of the Excel worksheet.

 Before learning MS Excel, you must have the basic knowledge of Computer Fundamental.